 Peter’s Online Typing Course – Wonderful resource filled with typing lessons and exercises for beginners.
 It also shows you how to sit while typing.
 What’s appropriate and what’s not.

 Byte Back Typing Tutorial – If you are looking to speed up your touch typing skills this is definitely the place to be.
-When you finish an exercise words per minute, total time, errors will be indicated on the screen so you can understand your strong and weaker areas.
+When you finish an exercise, your words per minute, total time, and errors will be indicated on the screen so you can understand your strong and weaker areas.

 3. Good Grammar

 A well-formatted and grammatically correct transcript is always appealing to the reader and to the client, regardless of whether it’s verbatim or non-verbatim.

 As a professional general transcriptionist, you’ll need to make sure to use proper grammar.
 If you do, you will have clients coming back for more.

 To test your grammar skills, take my proofreading quiz.